 Above that threshold, consumers report increased spending and growing confidence in their financial outlook.
-Below it, consumers are pulling back — and the gap shows no sign of closing.
+Below it, they are pulling back – and the gap shows no sign of closing.

-Lower-income consumers are cutting essentials, not just discretionary spending.
+Lower-income shoppers are cutting essentials, not just discretionary spending.

 Groceries and fuel – categories most Americans consider non-negotiable – are among the areas where lower-income consumers report reducing trips and spending less.
 The financial pressure on this group is more acute than topline metrics suggest.

-Higher-income consumers are the most active loyalty program participants.
+Higher-income shoppers are the most active loyalty program participants.

 Mass promotions risk missing both groups

-Blanket offers to higher-income consumers give away margin on transactions that would have happened anyway.
-Insufficient offers to lower-income consumers mean fewer trips.
+According to the report, released April 13, blanket offers to higher-income consumers give away margin on transactions that would have happened anyway.
+Insufficient offers to lower-income counterparts mean fewer trips.

-The report finds that the same strategy can underperform with both populations simultaneously.
+The report finds that the same strategy can underperform with both populations at the same time.

 Thomas Weinandy, Upside’s principal research economist, said the divergence creates a difficult environment for retailers attempting to serve a broad customer base.